bahodge/politech_coding_challenge/README.md

 - Build row -> holds cells
 - Build cells -> holds coords and values (data objects)
 - Fill a cell with a specific value
+- Able to read a specific cell with input

 ### Phase 3